autodesk-platform-services/aps-tutorials-website/docs/tutorials/simple-viewer/nodejs/auth.md

 `FORGE_CLIENT_ID` and `FORGE_CLIENT_SECRET`.
 These are the _Client ID_ and _Client Secret_ values you
 can obtain after [creating a new Forge application](../../../intro#create-an-app).
-With the credentials, the script then creates two authentication clients, one for internal use (giving us read/write access to the Data Management buckets and objects), and one for public use (only allowing its owner to access translation outputs from the Model Derivative service), and two helper methods to generate the corresponding tokens for us.
+With the credentials, the script then creates two authentication clients, one for internal use (giving us read/write access to the Data Management buckets and objects), and one for public use (only giving a read access to the translation outputs from the Model Derivative service), and two helper methods to generate the corresponding tokens for us.
 The `getPublicToken` is made available to other Node.js scripts.

-## Authentication endpoint
+## Server endpoints

 Next, let's add a first endpoint to our server.
 Create an `auth.js` file under the `routes` subfolder with the following content: